goToMain/libosdp/README.md

 ## Salient Features of LibOSDP

   - Supports secure channel communication (AES-128).
   - Can be used to setup a PD or CP mode of operation.
   - Exposes a well defined contract though `include/osdp.h`.
   - No run-time memory allocation.
 All memory is allocated at init-time.
-- Well designed source code architecure.
+  - Well designed source code architecture.

 ## Supported Commands and Replies